-Admission into the Contemplative Education Teacher Licensure Program requires the following:
+Continuance in the Contemplative Education Teacher Licensure Program requires the following:

 Teacher licensure is a professional authorization conferred upon a student at the successful completion of all course work laid out by the program.
 To gain a professional licensure students are required to: